-Outputs of the test : One set of results for each GSLB virtual server.
+Outputs of the test : One set of results for each GSLB virtual server

-Parameter Description Test Period How often should the test be executed.
-Host The IP address of the host for which the test is being configured.
-NetScaler Username and NetScaler Password To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
-Specify the credentials of such a user in the NetScaler Username and NetScaler Password text boxes.
-SSL The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
+1. TEST PERIOD - How often should the test be executed 2.
+HOST - The host for which the test is to be configured.
+3. NETSCALER USERNAME and NETSCALER PASSWORD - To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
+Specify the credentials of such a user in the NETSCALER USERNAME and NETSCALER PASSWORD text boxes.
+4. CONFIRM PASSWORD - Confirm the NETSCALER PASSWORD by retyping it here.
+5. SSL - The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
 Typically, the NITRO APIs can be invoked through the HTTP or the HTTPS mode.
 By default, the eG agent invokes the NITRO APIs using the HTTPS mode.
-This is why,

-Parameter Description the SSL flag is set to Yes by default.
+This is why, the SSL flag is set to Yes by default.
 If the target NetScaler device is not SSL-enabled, then the NITRO APIs can be accessed through the HTTP mode only.
-In this case, set the SSL flag to No .
-Show Up Server Only The default setting of this flag is No ; this indicates that this test, by default, monitors all the GSLB virtual servers configured on the NetScaler appliance.
-If you want the test to monitor only those GSLB virtual servers that are up and running currently, then set this value to Yes .
-Exclude Server Provide a comma-separated list of GSLB virtual server names or name patterns that need to be excluded from monitoring.
-By default, this is set to none , indicating that all GSLB virtual servers are by default monitored Detailed Diagnosis To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
+In this case, set the SSL flag to No. 6.
+SHOW UP SERVER ONLY - The default setting of this flag is No; this indicates that this test, by default, monitors all the GSLB virtual servers configured on the NetScaler appliance.
+If you want the test to monitor only those GSLB virtual servers that are up and running currently, then set this value to Yes.
+7. EXCLUDE SERVERS - Provide a comma-separated list of GSLB virtual server names or name patterns that need to be excluded from monitoring.
+By default, this is set to none, indicating that all GSLB virtual servers are by default monitored.
+8. DETAILED DIAGNOSIS - To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
 With this capability, the eG agents can be configured to run detailed, more elaborate tests as and when specific problems are detected.
 To enable the detailed diagnosis capability of this test for a particular server, choose the On option.
 To disable the capability, click on the Off option.

-The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled: • The eG manager license should allow the detailed diagnosis capability • Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.
+The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled:

+- The eG manager license should allow the detailed diagnosis capability - Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.

-Measurement Description Measurement Unit Interpretation Server state Indicates the current state of this virtual server.
+Measurement Description Measurement Unit Interpretation Server state: Indicates the current state of this virtual server.
 If the virtual server is up, then the value of this measure is Up.
 If the virtual server is down, then the value of this measure is Down.
 The numeric values that correspond to these measure values have been listed in the table below: